himslm01/himslm01.github.io/java/utf8_character_encoding_windows.md

 #### How to fix this

 There are several simple ways to fix this problem.
+Only one of them is the correct fix.

 ##### Save the source file in Windows Code Page 1252